quynhbn98/SQL/01 - Nearest transport mark/README.md

 - This way the amount of records needs sorting much less than the 1st method (around 14 million records ~ 3,5 minutes query run)
 - After this, the join is simple
-- SQL find will illustrate how I find the mark for each dummy
+- SQL file will illustrate how I find the mark for each dummy